Wytamma/monitauR/README.md

 square(5)
 ```

-While evaluating the script when the special comment (#>) is reached a request is sent to the server telling it to log the step.
+While evaluating the script when the special comment (`#>`) is reached a request is sent to the server telling it to log the step.

 ### lifecycle of a monitauR script

 1. The script is parsed and the expressions are extracted
-2. Job ID is generated (status set to Initialising)
+2. Job ID is generated (status set to initialising)
 3. A future is created (using the Job ID) for each special comment step
 4. Job status is set to running
 5. Script is evaluated and futures are run in sequential order